 You should check a representative number of slates for the fastening method.
-When it comes to nailing practices, slate installation is different from other roofing materials.

-In North America, nailing is the most common fastening method although you may see hooks used, especially for repairs, but sometimes entire roofs are installed with hooks.
+When it comes to nailing practices, 2slate installation is different from other roofing materials.
+In North America, nailing is the most common fastening method although you may see 3hooks used- especially for repairs,4 but sometimes entire roofs are installed with hooks.
+Slate has also been hung from wires.